 - 1. Senior standing is a prerequisite for admission to student teaching.
 In addition, each candidate must have been admitted to the Teacher Education Program. - 2.
 Each candidate must be approved by the Teacher Education Admissions Committee of the Teacher Education Advisory Board.
 Admission to the Teacher Education Program does not mean automatic approval for student teaching. - 3.
 Each candidate must submit results of a recent medical examination, including a tuberculosis test, to the education program before student teaching begins.
-The form is available from the education program office. - 4.
+The form is available from the education program office.
+Candidates are also required to complete a background check before student teaching begins. - 4.
 Each candidate must have completed a minimum of 200 hours of clinical and field-based experience prior to student teaching.
-Transfer students must provide documentation of field and clinical hours earned at other colleges or universities. - 5.
-Each candidate shall have achieved the following academic requirements: - a. overall grade point average of at least 2.75 - b. grade point average of at least 2.75 in the academic specialties-areas of concentration and teaching majors
+Transfer students must provide documentation of field and clinical hours earned at other colleges or universities.
+Candidates are required to document their field experiences in the Kentucky Field Experiences Tracking System (KFETS).

-- c. completion of all required professional education courses with an academic standing of at least 2.75 - d. senior standing - 6.
-Each candidate shall be a person whose moral, social, and ethical behavior is acceptable in the school community as well as in the community at large. - 7.
+- 5. Each candidate shall have achieved the following academic requirements: - a. overall grade point average of at least 2.75 - b. grade point average of at least 2.75 in the major - c. completion of all required professional education courses with an academic standing of at least 2.75 - d. senior standing - 6.
+Each candidate shall be a person whose moral, social and ethical behavior is acceptable in the school community as well as in the community at large. - 7.
 Each candidate must be a member of the Kentucky Education Association-Student Programs to receive liability insurance coverage during student teaching. - 8.
 Applications for spring student teaching must be returned to the education program by October 1. - 9.
 Applications for fall student teaching must be returned to the education program by February 1.